bmxdemo/bmxproject/logbook/postings/20170420_complex_gain/index.md

 This all makes sense.
 The visibility of a cosine is real (1).
 The visibility of a sine (2), or of a cosine but with the fringe shifted by pi/2 (3), is imaginary.
-There is a decrease in the visibility caused by the beam asymmetry, which will reduce s/n, but it is not large: 19% for the 90 degree rotated beam (4) and 2% for the 180 degree rotated beam (5).
+~~There is a decrease in the visibility caused by the beam asymmetry, which will reduce s/n, but it is not large: 19% for the 90 degree rotated beam (4) and 2% for the 180 degree rotated beam (5).~~ **Update 20170426:** The sum over the u-v plane is the same in both cases.
+Therefore, instead of a reduced s/n we just have a little more mode mixing.
+Not a big deal unless we are cosmic variance limited and need more independent modes/baselines.
 There is zero sensitivity to a pattern on the sky that does not match the fringe period (6).

 <hr>